 Down East Wood Ducks Game Notes vs. Fredericksburg

-The Down East Wood Ducks look to bounce back after a 2-0 loss to open the homestand vs. the Fredericksburg Nationals last night.
-Tonight, Down East turns to RHP Wyatt Sparks (0-0, 5.91) while Fredericksburg will counter with RHP Rodney Theophile (0-2, 5.40)
+The Down East Wood Ducks are in search of their first win vs. the Fredericksburg Nationals after falling in games one and two.
+Tonight, Down East turns to RHP Gavin Collyer (1-0, 5.87) while Fredericksburg will counter with RHP Karlo Seijas (1-1, 5.51)

 ---